 3. Counterbalance Hinge Alternative

-A lot of grill companies try to create that luxurious “feel” by including a simple spring assist in their lids.
+Many grill companies try to create that luxurious “feel” by including a simple spring assist in their lids.
 The grills have tension springs inside to help them stay up.
 But they’ll never be truly counterbalanced.

 Instead, you can take an existing tension spring design and give it a counterbalanced feel by adding controlled friction to your pivot points.